czymara/czymara.github.io/_pages/research.md

     <a href="/files/Czymara_2025_Discursive%20Shifts%20in%20the%20German%20Right%20Wing%20Newspaper%20Junge%20Freiheit.pdf" target="_blank" rel="noopener"><i class="fas fa-file-pdf"></i> PDF</a>
     <a href="/files/Czymara_2025_Discursive%20Shifts%20in%20the%20German%20Right%20Wing%20Newspaper%20Junge%20Freiheit_Appendix.pdf" target="_blank" rel="noopener"><i class="fas fa-file-pdf"></i> Appendix</a>
     <a href="https://osf.io/v9e36/" target="_blank" rel="noopener"><i class="ai ai-osf"></i> Materials</a>

+    <a href="#" class="abstract-toggle">▼ Abstract</a>
   </div>

+  <div class="pub-abstract">Right-wing media are pivotal for the success of the political right.
+We investigate the discursive trajectories of the German right-wing newspaper Junge Freiheit using computational text analysis of 26,000+ articles from 1997–2019.</div>
 </div>

 <div class="pub-entry">